eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

   If it is not set, it would be chosen by default depending on the Participant Kind.
 * *IP version*: ``v4`` or ``v6``.
   If it is not set, it would be chosen depending on the *IP* string format.
-* *Domain Name*: Domain unique name to ask DNS server for the related IP.
+* *Domain Name*: Domain's unique name to ask the DNS server for the related IP.
   This field is ignored if ``ip`` is specified.

 .. code-block:: yaml